mattsavoca/nfl-dashboard/README.md

 **Offensive names and NFL Global Stats and Info Services (GSIS) Player IDs:** each quarterback, ball-carrier, or intended receiver.

-**Defensive name sand NFL Global Stats and Info Services (GSIS) Player IDs:** each player involved in a sack, tackle, fumble, lateral or interception.
+**Defensive name and NFL Global Stats and Info Services (GSIS) Player IDs:** each player involved in a sack, tackle, fumble, lateral or interception.

 The data includes *Air Yards* (distance the ball travelled in the air before a receiver or defender attempted a play on the ball) information, `air_yards`, which serves as the basis for many popular player efficiency metrics, such as *Passer Air Conversion Ratio (PACR)* and *Weighted Opportunity Rating (WOPR),* used throughout the app.
 Links to additional details on these metrics are available within the app.